 Coordinate a range of community engagement activities in the shire.
 Continue to support the delivery of community identified prirorites such as the Cockatoo Road Forum advocacy issues.
 Provide support and expertise across a wide range of Council projects, initiatives and policies.
 Deliver a range of community leadership initiatives in the shire to meet identified local needs by providing targeted training for community groups/leaders.
 Implement the Community Engagement policy, framework and toolkit in order to ensure community input on council projects and policies where appropriate.
-Derivide underso for the Child and Family Control Public.
+Provide updates for the Child and Family Centre Build Plan.